SergXIIIth/porom/README.md

     has_many - support lazy load from Transporter
 ```

-### Actions
+### Actions or UseCases ?

 Actions are the use cases of the system.
 They are where most of the business logic of the system happens.
-They are single action objects that take in Contract as constructor arguments to enable pluggable data sources.
+They are single action objects that take in Transporter as constructor arguments to enable pluggable data sources.

 ### Transporters

-Transport Entities to other objects (ORM, View presentation)
+Copy Entities to other objects (ORM, View presentation)

 ## Installation